This page is a work in progress.

 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA api TO web_user;

 A function is executed with the privileges of the user who calls it.
 This means that the user has to have all permissions to do the operations the procedure performs.
-If the function accesses private database objects, your API roles won’t be able to succesfully execute the function.
+If the function accesses private database objects, your API roles won’t be able to successfully execute the function.

 Another option is to define the function with the